Presence sensing basics

 - What products you have in your home

-- Whether your Nest products are installed somewhere they can sense activity
+- Whether your Nest products are installed somewhere that they can sense activity

 - Factors like your phone’s signal strength, nearby Wi-Fi signals, and your phone’s hardware and software versions can also affect the accuracy of your location.
 For a detailed explanation of how phone location helps tell when you leave or come home, go to How presence sensing uses your phone’s location.